mrc-sprinklr/CallerPackageLibrary/README.md

 #  CallerPackage

-Caller Package is used to handle cross window calling service , using JsSIP.
+Caller Package is used to handle cross-window calling services, using JsSIP.
 This library moved the intra-window calling logic to a popup window.
-This makes the state of popup window independent of state of parent window , overall mitigating the issues caused by this previously like refresh causing call end, etc.
+This makes the state of the popup window independent of the state of the parent window, overall mitigating the issues caused by this previously like refresh causing call end, etc.

 ##  Requirements